-The same person that designed the American pattern (Mr. Phillip Ebeling) also designed the Cubist pattern by Jeannette Glass.
-Because of patent laws, there had to be differences between the two patterns.
-Cubist was machine-made, with flatter cubes, and void of expensive finishing touches.
+The same person that designed the American pattern (Mr. Phillip Ebeling) also designed the Cube pattern by Jeannette Glass.
+Due to patent laws, there had to be differences between the two patterns.
+Cube was machine-made, with flatter cubes, and void of expensive finishing touches.
 The American pattern was just the opposite, so one should not compare the two.

-The Cubist pattern mainly produced items in clear crystal, pink, and green.
-Other rarer colors have also been seen.
-The Cubist Pattern did not have a long life, and was only in production from approximately 1929-1933.
+The Cube pattern mainly produced items in clear crystal, pink, and green.
+Other colors have also been seen.
+The Cube Pattern did not have a long life, and was only in production from approximately 1929-1933.
 It is often referred to as “Depression Glass”, and is still quite collectible today.

-If you are interested in learning more about current availability and pricing of the Jeannette Glass pieces, please click the following sponsored link for available Cubist items on eBay.
+If you are interested in learning more about current availability and pricing of the Jeannette Glass pieces, please click the following sponsored link for available Cube items on eBay.

 Listed below are a few other companies that produced similar patterns: